 About Ivan Toth Depeña:

 Ivan Toth Depeña is an artist and designer living and working in Brooklyn, NY and Miami, Florida.
 Ivan’s studio practice is based on his multi-disciplinary approach to envisioning work.
 With a Masters Degree in Architecture from Harvard University’s Graduate School of Design, Depeña’s output as an artist is informed by his experience in art, architecture, technology and design.
 Combining many sources of media, technology, form and materials, Depeña seeks to blur boundaries and create work that exists within a new and amorphous hybrid of various creative disciplines.

-His recent exhibitions include, “Big Screen Plaza” video screening in NY, NY, “Not the Usual Suspects: [New] Art in [New] Public Places” At the ArtCenter South Florida, “Aesthetics and Values 2011” at the Frost Museum in Miami, “Miami in Transition” at the Miami Art Museum and various group and solo exhibitions throughout the US.
+His recent exhibitions include, “Big Screen Plaza” video screening in NY, NY, “Not the Usual Suspects: Public Places” At the ArtCenter South Florida, “Aesthetics and Values 2011” at the Frost Museum in Miami, “Miami in Transition” at the Miami Art Museum and various group and solo exhibitions throughout the US.
 Ivan is the recipient of several grants including the “South Florida Visual + Media Artist Fellowship Grant” and is currently a finalist for the prestigious “Cintas Fellowship”.
 He has completed residencies at the “Atlantic Center for the Arts” in Florida and the “Digital Sculpture and Public Art residencies” at the School of Visual Arts in New York City.